- 11 Dec 2025

 Attachment Status

-The Attachment Status screen (Figure 8) displays a table with details on ThreatConnect's attempts to download Report attachments from Flashpoint.
-You can enter keywords to filter the table by the Flashpoint Group ID, which can be useful if you do not see a Flashpoint attachment in ThreatConnect as expected, or by status.
+The Attachment Status screen (Figure 9) displays a table with details on ThreatConnect's attempts to download Report attachments from Flashpoint Ignite.
+You can filter the table by Flashpoint Ignite Group ID, which can be useful if you do not see a Flashpoint Ignite attachment in ThreatConnect as expected, or by status.

 Data Mappings